zack-bitcoin/forth-in-rust/opcodes.md

 30 < ( X Y -- T )
 31 drop ( A -- )
 32 finish stop the program and exit.
+33 r@ ( -- A ) copy the top of the alt stack onto the stack 34 or ( A B -- C ) logical or
+35 and ( A B -- C ) logical and